 American Blake is about the people and land that I love.
 Intentionally seeing them and capturing to cherish moments of love and life.

-Feeling the spirit in the land so much that you don’t have to own it to feel that you’re from it— I was born on this land and will be buried under it.
+I was born on this land and will be buried under it — my dream is to invoke this feeling through the frames I capture; feeling the spirit in the land so much that you don’t have to own it to feel that you’re from it.

 I look at the bare landscapes of The West and sculpture of a crooked smile and see their beauty; likewise in the architecture of a horse or calloused old hands.